RolfChung/usecase_sales_dashboard_plotly_dash/README.md

 Normally you would develop and start Dash from an IDE and the command line.<br>
 As this project is a demonstration of Dash capabilities JupyterDash was chosen.<br>
 The JupyterDash has different modes of presentation: inline, jupyter lab, external.<br>
-The repository here uses inline and external.<br>
+The repository here uses the inline and external modes.<br>
 In external mode a link is created at the end of the notebook.
-This outputsthe Dash app into a website.<br>
+This outputs the Dash app into a website.<br>
 However Github does not allow to start Dash apps from notebooks right now.<br>
 That is a reason a Binder version of this repository was created.<br>
 One last word: <b>Dash needs Javascript to be installed on the machine to work.</b>